koda86/floa/README.md

 Please report software bugs or other problems by searching existing issues or creating a new issue [here](https://github.com/koda86/floa/issues).

 ### Contributing
-If you find issues and want to fix them yourself, please do, and submit a pull request so it can be reviewed and merged.
+If you find issues or bugs feel free to send me an E-Mail (daniel.koska@hsw.tu-chemnitz.de).
+If you want to fix them yourself, please do, and submit a pull request so it can be reviewed and merged.

 ### Licence
 BSD-2-Clause License